paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 .. note::

-    There are no tests for many of these APIs in this project.
+    There are no tests for many of these APIs in the current version of this project.

 .. index::